-Ansible Tower 3.5 introduces a metrics endpoint in the API: /api/v2/metrics/ that surfaces instantaneous metrics about Tower, which can be consumed by system monitoring software like the open source project Prometheus.
+A metrics endpoint is available in the API: /api/v2/metrics/ that surfaces instantaneous metrics about Tower, which can be consumed by system monitoring software like the open source project Prometheus.

 The type of data shown at the metrics/ endpoint is Content-type: text/plain and application/ json as well.
 This endpoint contains useful information, such as counts of how many active user sessions there are, or how many jobs are actively running on each Tower node.
 Prometheus can be configured to scrape these metrics from Tower by hitting the Tower metrics endpoint and storing this data in a time-series database.
 Clients can later use Prometheus in conjunction with other software like Grafana or Metricsbeat to visualize that data and set up alerts.